30 Jun 2025

 Not in campaign metrics.

-But in decisions that shape the organisation's future, and contribute to the survival of humankind.
+But in decisions that shape the future, and contribute to the future of humankind.

 Brand isn't judged at face value.